Mastenbroek Route

 In some places a junction sign is missing and the situation may be unclear:

-On the Zwartewaterweg in Hasselt, follow LA Dijkwegje at the Y-junction (so do not take the cycle path parallel road Zwartewaterweg towards Zwolle on the right).
+At the Y-junction on the Zwartewaterweg in Hasselt, turn left onto Dijkwegje (so do not take the cycle path parallel to Zwartewaterweg towards Zwolle on the right).

-From the Dijkersteeg (shell path along the Bisschopswetering) turn left at the five-way junction and continue following the path along the Bisschopswetering.
+From the Dijkersteeg (shell path along the Bisschopswetering) at the five-way junction, turn left and continue along the path along the Bisschopswetering.

 The Koppeler-waard

 A new nature reserve has been created in the IJsselbocht near Wilsum: the Koppelerwaard.
-In the mid-1990s, the dikes near Kampen were in need of reinforcement.
-It was decided to excavate the necessary clay near Wilsum.
-The resulting pool was given a natural profile.
-The gentle banks provide space for marsh plants such as reeds, sedges and purple loosestrife.
+In the mid-nineties of the last century, the dikes near Kampen were in need of reinforcement.
+It was decided to dig up the necessary clay near Wilsum.
+The resulting lake was given a natural profile.
+The gentle banks provide space for marsh plants such as reed, sedge and cattail.
 Marsh birds are also increasingly finding their way to this new nature reserve.

 Kamper Island

-The Utrecht Bishop Jan van Arkel gave the city of Kampen the right to grow land on Kampereiland.
-Kampereiland was created by siltation from the IJssel and by peat extraction.
-Human activities accelerated this process: rushes were a source of income for the'rushmatters\\\'.
-They set out the new rush in late spring.
-In the summer they harvested the older potlings, which had been released at least two years earlier.
-The rush fields stretched as far as Ens in the current Noordoostpolder.
-Rush matting reached its peak around 1870, but machine looms replaced this labor-intensive work at the beginning of the 20th century.
+The Utrecht bishop Jan van Arkel gave the city of Kampen the right to reclaim land on the Kampereiland.
+The Kampereiland was created by silting up from the IJssel and by peat extraction.
+Human activities accelerated this process: rushes were a source of income for the 'rush matters'.
+They planted the new rushes in late spring.
+In the summer, the older rushes, which had been planted at least two years earlier, were harvested.
+The rush fields extended as far as Ens in the current Noordoostpolder.
+Around 1870, the 'rush matting' reached its peak, but machine looms replaced this labour-intensive work at the beginning of the 20th century.
 The carpet industry in Genemuiden is the modern successor to the old rush matting.

-Mounds can be seen both on the Kampereiland and in the Polder Mastenbroek.
+Both on the Kampereiland and in the Polder Mastenbroek, mounds can be seen.
 The area was regularly flooded by the Zuiderzee.
 During the storm surge of 1825, the Polder Mastenbroek was even completely flooded.
-The residents were usually unable to use natural elevations and therefore lived on self-made mounds made of clay, sand, shells and seagrass.
+The residents were usually unable to use natural elevations and therefore lived on self-made mounds of clay, sand, shells and sea grass.
 The eddies along the Kamperzeedijk are reminders of the dike breaches.

 Polder Mastenbroek

 Polder Mastenbroek is one of the oldest polders in the Netherlands.
 The polder was created by peat extraction.
-In 1330 it was still an 'unmanaged and undiked' area.
-But the soil is apparently already strong enough to support people, because barely thirty years later there are dikes around 'the pants' and the first farmers have settled there.
-Bishop Van Arkel is the owner of the polder, but he has to make a lot of effort to maintain his possession against invaders and the local nobility.
+In 1330, there was still talk of an 'unattended and undiked' area.
+But the soil was apparently already strong enough to support people, because barely thirty years later, dikes were built around 'het broek' and the first farmers had settled there.
+Bishop Van Arkel was the owner of the polder, but he had to go to great lengths to maintain his possessions in the face of intruders and the local nobility.

 Two hundred hectares of grassland

 Staatsbosbeheer has purchased two hundred hectares of grassland between Genemuiden and Zwolle to protect the fritillary.
 About 90% of all Dutch fritillaries grow here.
-The flower blooms from late April to early May.
-The seeds ripen in early June and are dispersed by water during floods.
-For this reason, mowing in this area will only take place after June 21.
-The soil is kept poor, so that fast-growing plants do not overgrow the fritillaries.
-The flower is threatened everywhere in Europe due to intensive agriculture.
+The flower blooms from the end of April to the beginning of May.
+The seeds ripen in early June and are spread by the water during floods.
+For this reason, this area is not mown until after 21 June.
+The soil is kept poor so that fast-growing plants do not overgrow the fritillaries.
+The flower is threatened throughout Europe by intensive agriculture.

 Route offered by: ANWB